article background

 Bottom shelf

 This is the coldest section of the fridge.
-To prevent food from going off, make sure that these items are sealed securely to prevent food from leaking and potentially transferring onto other items.
+To prevent food from spoiling, place securely sealed food on the bottom shelf.
+This will prevent food leakage and cross-contamination.

 • Raw meats